This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Terrain and River Conditions

 The team will trek to Ben Lui through typical Scottish Highlands landscape.
-Expect rough, open moorland, boggy valleys and mountain-sides, wide grassy slopes, scree, slab or bouldery mountain-sides and very occasional rocky scrambling.
+Expect rough, open moorland, boggy valleys and mountain-sides, and very occasional rocky scrambling.
 There may be occasional tracks or sheep tracks, but for most part there will be no paths.
 There will also be some river and stream crossings.
 Although Ben Lui is the only planned summit en-route, we will be crossing several ridges and colls with 500-700m of ascent.

 The Scottish Highlands in September can experience anything from balmy, sunny “indian summers” to gales and rain.
 Most likely will be something in between but you’ll need to be prepared for all eventualities.
 Average temperatures in the highlands for September are a pleasant 15°C, during the day, dropping to 5°C overnight with rain or showers always a possibility.
 Of course these are averages so the team may have cooler, wetter or warmer weather and on the summit and colls temperatures can be 5-10°C less, with wind-chill or damp making it feel cooler.